When do children start losing teeth?

 The upper central incisors emerge after the lower have already emerged.

-Losing teeth may be a great moment for a few kids, especially if amusing concepts such as tooth fairy are introduced to them.
+Losing teeth may be a great moment for a few children, especially if amusing concepts such as tooth fairy are introduced to them.
 However, for some people, it can be upsetting as they assumed the teeth were permanent.
 At the same time, enduring the pain experienced when losing a tooth is very uncommon for children.

 Next up: Lateral incisors